YizeZhang/Net_Diff/README.md

    5. Fix bug of GLONASS IFB estimation in multi-GNSS PPP

 2019/05/22
-   1. Fix error of BDS observation data in RINEX 3.04 for some receivers
+   1. Fix error of BDS observation data in RINEX 3.04 for JAVAD receiver

 2019/06/07
    1. Change BDS-3 PCO value